RBTDevelopmentGroup/rivertools/README.md

 ```

-## CrossSections
+## Cross Sections

 The cross section tool generates transects perpendicular to a longitudinal line down the channel.
 It is intended to be used *after* the centerline to produce cross sections down a channel, spanning to the edge of a channel polygon layer.
-The spacing of the cross sections is user-defined.
+The spacing of the cross sections is user-defined, as is the sampling distance of elevations along each cross section.
 Several common measurements are calculated and stored in the attribute table of the output cross section ShapeFile.
 Refer to the [cross section tool documentation](./docs/crosssections.md) for more detail.

 ```sh
 usage: crosssections.py [-h] [--noviz]